mikecalvo/mikecalvo.github.io/msse/notes/nosql/index.md

 ```

 ---
-# Special Case: Mongo Ids
-- Mongo relies on an id it assigns to improve performance and other sharing functionality
-- Allowing GORM to define a standar Long id property would break this
-- Most of the time, it is better to define the id property explicitly in a Mongo Domain class as type **org.bson.types.ObjectId**

----
 # Embedded Data Types
 - Hibernate and GORM support embedded relationships for types
 - An embedded relationship means that the nested class is _included_ as part of the data of the parent (rather than a separate entity)